Top

 EPIC FAIL #5: On June 10, Katherine from Ensogo called me again to say that they have approved my refund request.
 There’s a catch, though: what they’re offering is a “compromise,” meaning, I’ll get 50% refund ASAP but will only get the other 50% if and only if I completely delete the post and remove all comments about Ensogo.
 I got furious and told them it’s either I get the full refund or I don’t get it at all — in that case, I’ll go to the DTI to report them.

 EPIC FAIL #6: On June 21, more than a month since this problem started, another representative from Ensogo, Aki, called.
 She told me they have decided to fully refund my payment.
 I asked how I’ll get the refund, if via credit card or bank deposit.
 Aki didn’t know the answer and she had to put me on hold while she asked someone in the background.
 After a few seconds, she said she’ll deposit it to my bank account.
 I asked when I’ll be able to receive the refund.
 Again, she didn’t know the answer and had to go back to the person in the background.
-A little while later, she told me “within the next 3 days.”
+A few seconds later, she told me “within the next 3 days.”
 She then asked if I’m available to meet with Ensogo’s country manager (who’s most probably interested in doing damage control for the company).
 I told her we’ll discuss that after I’ve received my full payment.
-I then hanged up.
-Finally a week later, I got the refund.

 In the end, here’s my message to you Ensogo guys: this problem would not have lasted one month and would not have been forwarded to hundreds of group buying customers had you addressed this concern properly.
 You should not bully your customers or treat them like stupid money machines.